realdcoutinho/Novara-Engine/README.md

 - CMake (v3.10 or higher)
 - MSVC Toolchain (via Visual Studio 2022 or Build Tools for Visual Studio)
 - Windows SDK
-⚠️ GCC and Clang are not supported.
+- NSIS (optional)(https://nsis.sourceforge.io/) (for building Windows installer `.exe`) -⚠️ GCC and Clang are not supported.
 This project requires the MSVC compiler due to its reliance on Windows-specific features and DirectX.

 ## 🚀 **Building the Engine**
 You can build and run Novara Engine using your preferred workflow: